felipelssilva/felipelssilva/README.md

 # Hi there! 😁

-My name is Felipe Luis from Brazil 🇧🇷 and I'm front-end engineer 🧔🏼💻.
+My name is Felipe Luis, I'm from Brazil and I'm front-end engineer 🧔🏼💻.

 ## Would you like to find me?